cullophid/date-fp/README.md

 Returns the time since the Unix epoch, in the specified unit (milliseconds, seconds, minutes, hours, days), of the supplied Javascript date object.
-Returns an error if the Javascript date object is not valid.
+Returns an error if the unit of time or Javascript date object is not valid.

 ```js
 const date = new Date('2015-10-16T00:00:00+00:00')